Duxter7/GA-English-Notes/IT English 0 (A1).md

 My work starts **at** 9 AM and finishes **at** 6

 I have one break **for** 1 hour when I want

+For the rest of the week
+In other days of the week